acidonper/tekton-openshift-examples/nodejs-cd-example/README.md

 -   A Trigger Binding which captures events parameters (git commit ID)
 -   An Event listener to capture commits/push events from the repository and trigger Tekton automatized procedure

-In order to create these resources from an easy way, a template will be applied:
+In this laboratory, an Openshift template has been designed in order to create the previous described objects in an easy way automatically.
+In any case, it is a good idea to review this template carefully to identify these objects, test API versions, discover relations between them, etc.

+Once the Openshift template has been reviewed, it is required to perform the following procedure:

 ```
 $ cd nodejs-cd-example